Jupita-io/javascript/README.md

 * isCall (required, default=false)
 * listener (optional)

-To avoid illegal argument error for the `MessageType` argument, use `MessageType.Touchpoint` for touchpoint, and `MessageType.Input` for input.
+To avoid illegal argument error for `MessageType`, use `MessageType.Touchpoint` or `MessageType.Input`.

 If you require additional support please contact support@jupita.io